The-alpha-male/ALX-Data-Science/README.md

 jupyter notebook
 Navigate to the notebooks/ directory and open the desired notebook.

-File Structure
+## File Structure
 The repository is structured as follows:

-data/: Contains the raw data files. images/: Stores images used in the README and notebooks. notebooks/: Jupyter notebooks for data analysis. scripts/: Python scripts for data manipulation and analysis. requirements.txt: Lists all required Python packages.
+- data/: Contains the raw data files.
+- images/: Stores images used in the README and notebooks.(to be updated)
+- notebooks/: Jupyter notebooks for data analysis.
+- scripts/: Python scripts for data manipulation and analysis.

-Contributing
+## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.